VFTS 243 as predicted by the BPASS fiducial models: Discussion

 It is important to note that the Maxwellian kicks and Ultra-stripped SNe kicks mentioned in this work are not the only prescriptions in the literature.
 For example \cite{baker2008} presented numerical simulations investigating the perpendicular kick as a function of $\eta =(q/(1+q))^2$, and \cite{mandel2020} developed analytical prescriptions based on the CO core and helium shell masses (which also stand out by their probabilistic nature as opposed to being deterministic like most prescriptions).
 In another approach presented by \cite{bray2016} the natal kick values are a function of the mass ejected in the SN explosion.
 Most recently Richards et al. (2022, submit.) refined the $\alpha$, $\beta$ parameters involved by comparing to a larger range of observables.
 In this prescription, the kick velocity is given by

 where $\alpha$ and $\beta$ are constants.
-We can use their quoted best parameters ($\alpha=80\pm30\kms$; $\beta = 0\pm20\kms$), the ejecta mass ($<0.5$\msol) and the remnant mass for VFTS~243 ($10.1\pm2$\msol) to calculate the reduced Bray kick (as opposed the a reduced Hobbs kick, see Section \ref{sec:methods}).
-We find a kick velocity of 2 $\pm 3.5$ km s$^{-1}$, which is in excellent agreement with the peak of the posterior kick distribution obtained from the uniform prior in Section \ref{sec:results} (see Figure \ref{fig:kick_psoteriors}).
-We note that that the best parameters obtained by Richards et al. (2022, submit.) are calibrated against the Galactic double neutron-star system population compiled in \cite{vigna-gomez2018} and a catalogue of single-star pulsars from \cite{willcox2021}; the agreement between this prescription VFTS 243 is encouraging as to its potential to apply the BH population as well, but future research will be required to firmly establish its wider applicability.
+We can use their quoted best parameters ($\alpha=115^{+35}_{-50}\kms$; $\beta = 15^{+10}_{-15}\kms$), the ejecta mass ($<0.5$\msol) and the remnant mass for VFTS~243 ($10.1\pm2$\msol) to calculate the reduced Bray kick (as opposed the a reduced Hobbs kick, see Section \ref{sec:methods}).
+We find a kick velocity of 15.8 $\pm 2.7$ km s$^{-1}$, which is a slight overprediction of the peak of the posterior kick distribution obtained from the uniform prior in Section \ref{sec:results} (see Figure \ref{fig:kick_psoteriors}).
+We note that that the best parameters obtained by Richards et al. (2023, in press.) are calibrated against the Galactic double neutron-star system population compiled in \cite{vigna-gomez2018} and a catalogue of single-star pulsars from \cite{willcox2021}; the comparison between this prescription and VFTS 243 is encouraging as to its potential to apply the BH population as well, but future research will be required to firmly establish its wider applicability.
 Future discoveries and studies of quiescent BH binaries will therefore be essential for the further refinement of BH natal kicks, which is crucial as they play in important role in the fate of these systems \citep{dominik2012}.